 \end{definition}

-Here $\bm{R}$ is a left inverse of $\bm{T}$ and $\tilde{Y}$ is the one-hot encoding of observed outcomes discussed previously.
-Assumption~\ref{ass:ovp}, requiring overlap of the historical pricing policy, ensures such $\bm{R}$ exists.
+Here $\tilde{Y}$ is the one-hot encoding of observed outcomes (\Cref{y_corr_def}).
 When the expectation is taken over the observed outcomes, this loss function is equal to the expectation of the valuation loss as the following Lemma shows:

-\begin{lemma} $\mathbb{E}_{\tilde{Y}}[l_{\tilde{Y}}(\pi,\tilde{Y})|X] = \mathbb{E}_V[l_V(\pi, V)|X]$ for all $\bm{R}$, such that $\bm{RT}=\bm{I}$. \end{lemma}
+\begin{lemma} $\mathbb{E}_{\tilde{Y}}[l_{\tilde{Y}}(\pi,X,\tilde{Y})|X] = \mathbb{E}_V[l_V(\pi,X,V)|X]$ for all $\bm{R}$ such that $\bm{RT}=\bm{I}$. \end{lemma}

 \proof{Proof of Lemma \ref{expected_loss}:}

 where the second equality follows from $\bm{f_{\tilde{Y}}}= \bm{T} \bm{f_V}$, while the third equality follows from $\bm{RT}=\bm{I}$.\Halmos \endproof